ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Create_combination_stitches.md

 | ![VerticalCross.png](assets/VerticalCross.png)         | Select Elongated Vertical Cross for vertical crosses.     |
 | ![HorizontalCross.png](assets/HorizontalCross.png)     | Select Elongated Horizontal Cross for horizontal crosses. |

-2Select a color from the color palette.
+2. Select a color from the color palette.

-3Click the Pencil icon.
+3. Click the Pencil icon.

-4Click where you want the stitch to be inserted.
+4. Click where you want the stitch to be inserted.

 ![CrossCombinationExample.png](assets/CrossCombinationExample.png)

 Note: If you do not have Insert selected, the whole stitch will be replaced.

-5Repeat as many times as needed.
+5. Repeat as many times as needed.

 ![cross-stitch_editing00043.png](assets/cross-stitch_editing00043.png)